tc39/proposal-smart-pipelines/readme.md

 special variable: implicitly bound to its value, but still lexically scoped.

-The topic reference could also be called a “**topic variable**” or “**topic identifier**”, but these phrases are misnomers.
+The topic reference could also be called a “**topic variable**” or “**topic identifier**”, [as they are called in other programming languages][topic variables in other languages].
+But in JavaScript, these phrases would be misnomers.
 The topic reference is *not* actually a variable identifier and cannot be manually declared (`const #` is a syntax error), nor can it be assigned with a value (`# = 3` is a syntax error).
 Instead, the topic reference is implicitly, lexically bound only within pipeline bodies.

 When a pipeline’s body is in this **topical style**.
 A pipeline body in topical style forms an inner lexical scope – called the pipeline’s **topical